 It is true that the formation of remote teams has great challenges that accompany several rewards.
-The fact is: No matter where the employees are located, it is necessary to make sure that the team can be brought together and aligned correctly.
+The fact is that no matter where the employees are located, it is necessary to make sure that the team can be brought together and aligned correctly.
 Thus, everyone remains connected and engages with practices and through the tools available.

 Organizations are more successful with more engaged and performed employees.
 Enthusiastic and energetic employees feel better about work and the workplace and, consequently, become more productive.
 This is already proven.

 Employees who do not feel motivated during the remote workday pose a risk to themselves and the organization.
-It’s a big challange for distributed teams.
+It’s a big challenge for distributed teams.

 Regarding the client’s results, engagement in the team also affirms benefits to the organization.
 In highly engaged business units, the reach had a 10% increase in customer ratings and a 20% increase in sales.

-They help the organization to improve the relationship with customers and obtain greater performance in the market.
+They help the organization to improve its relationship with customers and obtain greater performance in the market.

 The most engaged employees are responsible for bringing greater profitability to the organization.
 In the survey, highly engaged organizations have a 21% return on higher profits.